eldiankyo/cc-chatgpt/README.md

 Now you can run the server file in a terminal window:
 ```bash
 python server.py

 #or

 python3 server.py
 ```

-And in the on a computer which has the "chatgpt.lua" file:
+And in the game on a computer which has the "chatgpt.lua" file:
 ```bash
 chatgpt
 ```